Movonkol/SarcASM_analysis/README.md

 - **Single channel only**: The script expects an image containing **only the sarcomere signal** (no RGB, no extra channels).
   If your microscopy export contains multiple channels, split them first in ImageJ/Fiji or your acquisition software and save only the relevant sarcomere channel as a separate `.tif`.
 - Avoid compression; use uncompressed TIFFs for compatibility.
+- Find the Pixel Size of your Image in ImageJ/Fiji Image → Properties (Shift+P) → Width, Height, Pixel size, Unit

 ---